notatamas/notatamas.github.io/README.md

 ```

 #### Global variables
-The site also makes use of Jekyll "global" variables, and stores them in the config file.
+The site also makes use of Jekyll "global" variables, and stores them in the configuration file.
 Later these variables are used as:

 ```
 {{ site.gm_api_key }}